 I didn’t join Labour.
-I won’t, not in its current form and even if Corbyn kicks in the door and Galloway and co re-enter, I doubt I would.
+I won’t, not in its current form and even if Corbyn kicks in the door and the radicals in the wilderness re-enter, I doubt I would.

 My political position is quite simple.
 I used to be a social democrat who cleaved the political dynamics within Britain from the foreign policy of the state.
 I celebrated SureStart centres and new hospital wings and pushed the atrocities of Basra and Helmand to the back of my mind.
 Like I celebrated Atlee’s ‘New Jerusalem,’ and said nothing of chemical agents he was responsible for dropping on Malaya and the concentration camps set up in Kenya (the atrocities committed in which are sickening and belie any conception of an essential moral fortitude of the social democratic position).
 I stopped that division, realising it was founded on racism.
 I then began to see the inherent racism that operates in European social democracy, which – to put in a nutshell – shackles and beats the periphery for the good of the metropole.